-We depreciate our long-lived assets over their estimated economic useful lives with the exception of leasehold improvements where we use the shorter of the assets useful lives or the lease term of the facility for which these assets are associated.
+We depreciate our long-lived assets over their estimated economic useful lives, with the exception of leasehold improvements.
+With respect to leasehold improvements, we use the shorter of the assets useful lives or the lease term of the facility for which these assets are associated.